gmarti-web/gmarti-web.github.io/collections/_azure-web-app-with-terraform/01-introduction.md

 can save applications, services, or static web pages here and access them anywhere, anytime.
 With the reliability of the cloud, you don't have to worry about the host's physical environment.
-Compare this with hosting your content on your home computer, where you must manage its power, cooling, and continuous operation.
+Compare this with hosting your content on your home computer where you must manage its power, cooling, and continuous operation.
 A web app in Azure lets you focus on improving your content rather than maintaining physical hardware.